geopm/geopm/service/docs/source/geopmaccess.1.rst

 *
   ``-c``, ``--controls``:
-  Command applies to controls not signals.
+  Command applies to controls not signals

-* ``-u``, ``--user``:
+* ``-u``, ``--default``:
-  Read the default user access list.
+  Print the default user access list

 *
   ``-g``, ``--group``:
-  Read or write the access list for a specific Unix GROUP.
+  Read or write the access list for a specific Unix GROUP

 *
   ``-a``, ``--all``:
-  Print all signals or controls supported by the service system (not valid with ``-w`` option).
+  Print all signals or controls supported by the service system

 *
   ``-w``, ``--write``:
-  Write default access list, or the access list for a particular Unix group.
+  Use standard input to write an access list

 *
+  ``-e``, ``--edit``:
+  Edit an access list using EDITOR environment variable, default ``vi``

+*
   ``-D``, ``--delete``:
-  Remove an access list for default user or a particular Unix Group.
+  Remove an access list for default user or a particular Unix Group

 *
   ``-n``, ``--dry-run``:
   Do error checking on all user input, but do not modify configuration files

 *
-  ``-E``, ``--skip-check``:
+  ``-F``, ``--force``:
-  Write access list to disk without error checking.
+  Write access list without validating GEOPM Service support for names

 *
   ``-h``, ``--help``:
-  Print brief summary of the command line usage information, then exit.
+  Print brief summary of the command line usage information, then exit

 *
   ``-v``, ``--version``:
-  Print version of `geopm(7) <geopm.7.html>`_ to standard output, then exit.
+  Print version of `geopm(7) <geopm.7.html>`_ to standard output, then exit